scalawithcats/scala-with-cats/src/pages/case-studies/crdt/abstraction.md

 There are a number of ways we can implement this.
 One approach is to define a `GCounter` type class with dependencies on `Monoid` and `BoundedSemiLattice`.
-We defined this as a type class that takes a type constructor with *two* type parameters represent the key and value types of the map abstraction.
+We define this as a type class that takes a type constructor with *two* type parameters represent the key and value types of the map abstraction.